Last updated at 9:15 a.m. on Thursday, May 14, 2020

-Due to the temporary closing of all schools in Florida, our school district is transitioning to a Distance Learning environment so students will be able to continue learning.
+Due to the closing of all schools in Florida, our school district has transitioned to a Distance Learning environment so students are able to continue learning.
 We have a robust plan for teachers and students to continue working together online.
 We’re working to ensure that all our teachers are trained and all our students have the tools they need to go online to continue their education.
 Our Learning Continuity Plan began March 23 – March 30 with student paced, independent Learning Enrichment Activities, and moves to teacher facilitated learning on March 31.

 Starting on March 31, all teachers and students will resume teaching and learning in an online environment.
 Our school district has a Distance Learning plan in place that will support our students for the currently scheduled two weeks of distance learning.
 It is also is designed to be effective in the event of an extension that may be announced by the Governor or Commissioner of Education.

 Our plan provides a recommended daily schedule and pacing information for learning as students are still expected to participate in the eLearning regularly as they would in their traditional school environment.

 Access the How to Guide that shows how to access the learning tools, as well as the Learning Tools guide for an overview of myLearning works, which will be the primary tool for delivering Distance Learning instruction.

 Start to think through what a learning environment and routine will look like in your home.
 Access tips for learning how to manage the time.